 She assigns me and another student as “food stewards,” which means we are to gather food product for everyone instead of each student running around (like we did last semester) looking for stuff.
 No problem.
 We take a break after the lecture and before setting up, and I cut it short so I can get a jump on setting up my station.

-Oh crap moment #2: I realize I’ve brought my baking kit rather than my knife kit.
+Oh crap moment #2: I realize I’ve brought my baking kit rather than the knife kit I found on Choppychoppy after extensively researching surfing through various websites.
 They look EXACTLY the same.
 Sigh.
 (I managed to keep this from my instructor the whole time, but I guess she knows now, huh?)
 I managed to borrow a knife from a friend and keep moving.

 Then, although I thought I was doing well and working ahead, I fall behind gathering the food for everyone.
 And as we begin production, I realize we had forgotten a few things.
 Sheesh.
 NOT.
 On.
 My.
 Game.